 The Engels Scholarships will be awarded by first selecting individuals with the greatest potential for academic and personal success in a study abroad program from students who have applied through the Center for Global Education's online application portal.
 Selection may be based on such factors as grade point average, faculty recommendations, and essays from applying students on their study abroad goals.
 In turn, the Office of Financial Aid Services will thoroughly evaluate the financial need of qualified students.
 Finally, based on careful consideration of merit and need, the Engels Scholarships will be awarded in varying, appropriate amounts to four or more deserving students.

 - CGE forwards qualifying names to the Office of Financial Aid Services (FAS).

 - Based on financial need as assessed by FAS, students will be awarded funds, amounts determined by fund availability and number of successful applications.

 Alexander, Elizabeth & Joann Trotsky Study Abroad Endowed Scholarship Fund

-The purpose of this fund is to provide scholarship awards to one or more deserving undergraduate students who will participate in study abroad opportunities offered by the College throughout the calendar year including, but not limited to, funding opportunities for students who will participate in research projects, service learning projects, internships, or other individually designed projects or programs while studying abroad.
+The purpose of this fund is to provide scholarship awards to one or more deserving undergraduate students who will participate in study abroad opportunities offered by the University throughout the calendar year including, but not limited to, funding opportunities for students who will participate in research projects, service learning projects, internships, or other individually designed projects or programs while studying abroad.
 Conditions of the fund: "to be used for a student or students with demonstrated need and a good academic record who will study abroad at any given point throughout the calendar year."

 - Funds can be awarded for any approved learning experience abroad, including faculty-led travel